toshiaki-jaist/rprd/README.md

 set_init([("car1", 0), ("car2", 0)])
 add_ntrans(("car1", 0, "car1", 1))
 ```
 `append_box` adds boxes to the model.
-A box is represented as a pair of a string and integer which represent a car and box ID, respectively. `append_position` adds box positions to the model.
+A box is represented as a pair of a string and integer which represent a car and box ID, respectively.
+`append_position` adds box positions to the model.
 A box position is represented as a tuple of a string, integer, and integer which represent a car, box ID, and a position, respectively.
 A lane is represented as an integer. `append_lane` gets a tuple of string, integer, integer which represent a car, a box, and a lane, respectively, and assign the car to the lane.
+`set_init` defines inital boxes of cars.
+`add_ntrans` adds a normal transition of boxes to the model.
+The transition is represented as a pair of a source box and destination box.
+Note that each box is represented as a pair of a car and box ID.